Face Reconstruction Transfer Attack as Out-of-Distribution Generalization: Face Reconstruction Transfer Attack as OOD Generalization

 \subsubsection{Latent Averaging}

-Avoiding the poor underminimization issue alone is not sufficient for effective generalization of the attack under FRTA since the acquired solution may overfit to seen encoders as shown in Fig.~\ref{fig:problem}c.
-To effectively improve the attack rate on the unseen encoders, we borrow the idea from OOD generalization\cite{petzka2021relative, cha2021swad, rame2022diverse} and apply averaging the solution latent vectors over the optimization trajectory:
+Avoiding the poor underminimization issue alone is not sufficient for effective generalization of attack under FRTA since the acquired solution may overfit to seen encoders as shown in Fig.~\ref{fig:problem}c.
+To improve the attack rate on the unseen encoders, we borrow the idea from OOD generalization\cite{petzka2021relative,cha2021swad,rame2022diverse} and apply averaging the solution latent vectors over the optimization trajectory:

-where $z^{(t)}_i$ are the latent vectors acquired at step $t$ of the optimization of Eq. \eqref{eq:plo}, $T$ is the total number of optimization steps, and $T_0$ is the size of steps to average the latent vectors.
+where $z^{(t)}_i$ are the latent vectors acquired at step $t$ of the optimization of Eq. \eqref{eq:plo}, $T$ is the total number of optimization steps, and $t_{avg}$ is the size of steps to average the latent vectors.

-Due to the equivalence between FRTA and OOD generalization (Thm.~\ref{thm:taood}), latent averaging can improve the generalization of the similarity maximization under unseen encoder networks and corresponding unseen targets.
+Due to the equivalence between FRTA and OOD generalization from the theorem above, latent averaging can improve the generalization of the similarity maximization under unseen encoder networks and corresponding unseen targets.
 Fig.~\ref{fig:ablation_graphs} evidences our hypothesis, indicating that averaging the latents improves the attack rate on the unseen encoders.
 Moreover, Fig.~\ref{fig:loss_surf} shows that latent averaging improves the transfer attack by smoothening the loss surface of our objective, validating the equivalence between OOD generalization and FRTA.